 Have something of interest to me?

 For those of you with furniture in at least excellent original condition, I offer consigning which will net you more money after it’s sold than any amount I’d offer up front.
-Before I place the pieces in my store, I do clean it up.
-You’d be surprised, most of the times, how less than clean it is.
-I will also touch up distractions on my time -deep scratches and miscellaneous marks, etc. (within reason) that would make people hesitate.
+Before I place the pieces in my store, I do clean them.
+You’d be surprised, most of the times, how less than clean your furniture actually is.
+Distractions-deep scratches and miscellaneous marks, etc. that would make people hesitate I will also tend to, but out of your pocket when it sells.
 Stains and discolorations, however, I can do nothing with.
-Repairs that could be taken care of and touched-up I will also have done but out of your pocket when it sells.
-If an immediate payday isn’t what you’re after, only just getting it out of your way is what you need, I will then make an offer if it is of interest to me.
+If an immediate payday isn’t what you’re after, only just getting it out of your way is what you need, consignment could be the thing to do.
 This can only work out, however, if the value of the furniture is within my pick up distance which at best is: as far South as Lower Virginia to New Hampshire to Northern PA and maybe as far West as Columbus, Ohio.
-You may be expected to pay up front for pick up Caveats: I cannot predict the sale of any furniture unless I have a customer waiting for a particular piece.
+Caveats: I cannot predict the sale of any furniture unless I have a customer waiting for a particular piece.
 I can offer my opinion of popularity is about all I will do.
 I’ve had pieces in here (still do) for years and some have sold within months.
 No different with my inventory.

 Buying Heywood Wakefield furniture is usually more fun than selling it so I will travel, within reason of course, to get it.
 But, before contacting me…